cglosner/Compress/README.md

 pthread library.
 Those lines may be different for different compilers.

-Finally, for both of the files below decompression is possible, but it requires the size of the individual compressed blocks so it can decompress properly.
+Finally, for both of the files below decompression is somewhat possible, but it requires the size of the individual compressed blocks so it can decompress properly.
 To do that a second output file is written called `Decompress_Blocks.txt`, which includes the compressed block sizes because otherwise it wouldn't be able to decompress correctly.
+Currently, both of the c++ files can decompress, but it doesn't come out completely correct.

 ### Multithread Compression: `multi_thread_compress.cpp`